 You will be assisted in the process of formulating and framing your research proposal and receive detailed feedback from your supervisor.

 Discover relevant statistical techniques used in the area of business administration.
 Learn how you can apply these techniques using specialised software.

 Conduct research on a subject relevant to your organisation or industry.
 One of our lecturers specialised in the track of your choice will supervise your work.

 The first part of this course focuses on designing and conducting an empirical study using qualitative or quantitative research methodology and data analysis.

 While the content of the core courses was largely theoretical, in a number of assignments we had the opportunity to conduct case studies and write proposals for challenges faced by real companies.Grace Chen, EVBox Read Grace's testimonial

-A team of dedicated academic experts will teach the programme.
-Our academic lecturers actively participate in scientific research and monitor recent developments in their respective fields, connecting you with the most advanced techniques, practices and insights.
-On top of that, you will meet enthusiastic industry experts, who are invited to supervise guest lectures and teach electives.
+A team of dedicated academic experts teaches the programme.
+Our academic lecturers actively participate in scientific research and monitor recent developments in their respective fields.
+Connecting you with the most advanced techniques, practices and insights.
+On top of that, you meet enthusiastic industry experts who are invited to supervise guest lectures and teach electives.